ygorcosta/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 Health checks are the way we test the status of your service.
 We also use them know if a new deployment of your service was successful.

-The default health check simply looks to see if the service is running, but certain types of services need a more unique testing system.
-To do this, you can add a custom health check.
+The default health check simply looks to see if the service (or more specifically your container) is running, but certain types of services need unique status checks.
+To do this, you can add a custom health check as a `url` or a `command`.

+If you provide a `url`, we will ping that address until we get a `200` response.
+For the command, you have more control over what kind of action we take when checking your service health.

+Here is an example of the `url` approach:

 ```application/json
 {